 By segmenting your email lists by previous purchases, browsing history, or interests, you’ll be able to create emails with messaging that actually speaks to the person and not just the persona.

 As an example, let’s continue with the strategy used in the previous section.
-The visitor was reading the article about the effects of stress and then submitted their email to download the guide on how to reduce stress, turning the visitor into a subscriber who has self-indicated a high level of interest around the core topic of stress.
+The visitor was reading the article about the effects of stress and then submitted their email to download the guide on how to reduce stress, turning the visitor into a subscriber who has self-indicated a high level of interest in the core topic of stress.

 Within the next few days, send an email to the subscriber to welcome them to your company’s community and offer an exclusive discount on their first purchase using a coupon code.